theUncanny/edna/src/note-help.md

 # Welcome to Edna

-[Edna](https://edna.arslexis.io) is a scratchpad and note taker for developers and power users.
+[Edna](https://edna.arslexis.io) is a note taking app for developers and power users.
+A cross between Obsidian and Notational Velocity.

 This is a help note.
 To switch to a different note, press `Mod + P`.